mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasBackupScheduleSpec defines the desired state of AtlasBackupSchedule.
+AtlasBackupScheduleSpec defines the target state of AtlasBackupSchedule.

 <table>
     <thead>